How many solar panels do I need?

 To calculate how many solar panels you need, the only piece of information you need to find is your annual electricity usage, which your energy supplier will usually share with you each year.

-If you have an online account or solar app from your supplier, you may also be able to find your annual consumption that way.
+If you have an online account with your supplier, you may also be able to find your annual consumption that way.
+Otherwise, get in touch with the company.

 Step 1: Find your annual consumption (kWh)